Alluxio/alluxio/docs/en/operation/Journal.md

 $ ./bin/alluxio fsadmin journal quorum info -domain MASTER
 ```
 This will print out node status for all currently participating members of the embedded journal cluster.
 You should select one
 of the `AVAILABLE` masters.
+The current leader is also displayed by this command.

-2. Transfer the leadership to an available master:
+2. Elect an available master as leader:
 ```console
 $ ./bin/alluxio fsadmin journal quorum elect -address <HOSTNAME:PORT>
 ```